ccgus/lift/Lift Specification.md

 If the layer data is stored as TIFF then the UTI would be 'public.tiff'.
 PNG would be 'public.png'.
 It is recommended that the layer data not be stored in a lossy format (such as JPEG).

 If the layer data is proprietary, then you would come up with your own UTI.
-For instance, Acorn stores its shape layer data in a proprietary format and uses the UTI of 'com.flyingmeat.acorn.shapelayer'.
+For instance, Acorn stores its shape layer data in a proprietary format and uses the UTI of 'com.flyingmeat.acorn.shape-layer'.

 # layer_attributes
 `create table layer_attributes (id text, name text, value blob)`